steve-kasica/roundup/src/components/HOC/README.md

 - Set `scrollThreshold: 100-200` to trigger loading before user reaches bottom
 - Consider implementing virtual scrolling for very large datasets
 - Use `resetPagination()` when table/filters change

-## Examples

-See `EnhancedDBTableView.jsx` for a complete implementation example.